-Access Context Manager allows Google Cloud Platform (GCP) organization administrators to define fine-grained, attribute based access control for projects and resources in GCP.
+Access Context Manager allows Google Cloud organization administrators to define fine-grained, attribute based access control for projects and resources in Google Cloud.

-Access levels describe the necessary requirements for requests to be honored.
+Access levels describe the requirements for requests to be honored.
 Examples include:

 - Device type and operating system